vdeschwb/Tick-Talk/README.md

 You can set an intermediate haptic feedback to be activated at a certain point in time before the end of a slide.
 This feedback only emits a short vibration pulse and can either be configured to occur [0, 10, 20, ..., 60] seconds before the end of a slide or turned off entirely.

+#### Update rate

+This parameter determines how often the display is refreshed, given in frames per second (FPS).
+The parameter accepts values in the range of ```[1..10]```.
+Apart from the visual effect, this parameter also influences how much battery the app uses while its timer is running.
+The lower the FPS setting, the less battery capacity is used.

 ## Trouble shooting

 ### Changes are not being saved